charanpanchagnula/certified-aws-solutions-architect-professional/14-iac/cloudformation.md

 - If the timeout is reached and the number of success signals are not met, the stack will fail creation
 - For provisioning EC2 and ASG, we should us a `CreationPolicy`
 - For other requirements we might chose to use a `WaitCondition`
 - A `WaitCondition` is defined as a logical resource, meaning it can have `DependsOn` property.
-It can be used as a general progress gait in the template
+It can be used as a general progress gate in the template
 - A `WaitCondition` relies on a `WaitHandle`, which is another logical resource.
 Its job is to generate a presigned url which can be used to send signals to `WaitCondition`
 - With `WaitHandle` we can pass back data to the template.
 This data can be retrieved using the `!GetAtt WaitCondition.Data` function
+- AWS recommends `CreationPolicy` more than `WaitCondition`

 ## Nested Stacks